EFForg/https-everywhere/CONTRIBUTING.md

 ### General Info

+**On May 31st, 2021 we will end manual additions to the rulesets.** Please see [this explanation on the future of HTTPSE Rulesets.](`https://github.com/EFForg/https-everywhere/blob/master/docs/adr/duckduckgo-smarter-encryption.md`)

 Thanks for your interest in contributing to the HTTPS Everywhere `rulesets`!
 There's just a few things you should know before jumping in.
 First some terminology, which will help you understand how exactly `rulesets` are structured and what each one contains:

 * `ruleset`: a scope in which `rules`, `targets`, and `tests` are contained. `rulesets` are usually named after the entity which controls the group of `targets` contained in it.
 There is one `ruleset` per XML file within the `src/chrome/content/rules` directory.